West Virginia: Politics

 West Virginia is regarded as a heavily Republican, "deep red" state at the federal level.
 Since 2000, West Virginians have supported the Republican candidate in every presidential election, nearly always by increasing margins.

 The 2008 presidential election was the last to date in which the Democratic nominee won any of the state's counties.
+In every election since 2008, West Virginia has voted Republican and Virginia has voted Democratic.

 In the 2024 presidential election, Republican Donald Trump won all of the state's counties and 69.97% of the vote, the highest percentage any party has won in the state's history.
+Meanwhile, Virginia voted for a Democratic nominee who lost the popular vote, with the two states differing by 48 percentage points in margin.
 West Virginia was Trump's best performance in 2016.

 At the state level, West Virginia's politics were largely dominated by the Democratic Party from the Great Depression through the 2000s.
 This was a legacy of West Virginia's very strong tradition of union membership.
 After the 2014 midterm elections Democrats controlled the governorship, the majority of statewide offices, and one U.S. Senate seat, while Republicans held one U.S. Senate seat, all three of the state's U.S. House seats, and a majority in both houses of the West Virginia Legislature.
 In the 2016 elections, the Republicans held on to their seats and made gains in the State Senate and gained three statewide offices.

 Evangelical Christians comprised 52% of the state's voters in 2008.
 A poll in 2005 showed that 53% of West Virginia voters are anti-abortion, the seventh highest in the country.
 A 2014 poll by Pew Research found that 35% of West Virginians supported legal abortion in "all or most cases" while 58% wanted it to be banned "in all or most cases".

 A September 2011 Public Policy Polling survey found that 19% of West Virginia voters thought same-sex marriage should be legal, while 71% thought it should be illegal and 10% were not sure.
 A separate question on the same survey found that 43% of West Virginia voters supported the legal recognition of same-sex couples, with 17% supporting same-sex marriage, 26% supporting civil unions but not marriage, 54% favoring no legal recognition and 3% not sure.
 In 2008, 58% favored troop withdrawal from Iraq while just 32% wanted troops to remain.
 On fiscal policy in 2008, 52% said raising taxes on the wealthier individuals would benefit the economy, while 45% disagreed.

 In a 2020 study, West Virginia was ranked as the 16th hardest state for citizens to vote in.